 An essential legal consideration in the revocation of succession certificates is the limitation period defined under Article 137 of the Limitation Act, 1963.
 This article stipulates a three-year timeframe within which an application for revocation must be filed.
 The clock on this period starts ticking from the date when the right to apply for revocation accrues.

 This limitation period is crucial because it ensures that challenges to the succession certificate are made in a timely manner, thereby providing certainty and stability in inheritance matters.
-It is imperative for anyone considering the revocation of a succession certificate to be aware of this timeframe to avoid the dismissal of their application on the grounds of being time-barred.
+It is imperative for anyone considering the revocation of a succession certificate to be aware of this timeframe to avoid having their application dismissed on the grounds of being time-barred.

 In-Depth Analysis of Smti.
 Bernadeth Marwein Vs. Smti.
 Cynthia Khongwet (2022) Case